Quantcast

 RELATED

 In passing, I read a tweet that read, "A lot of mothers are actually the reason why their sons are toxic narcissistic assholes...but y'all aren't ready for that discussion."
-Triggered into deep thought of the many examples of this man who I have stumbled across in my life, I mentally shook my hand like a polaroid picture in the air per Andre 3000's instructions, fervently murmuring "owww" as if I could get her attention to let her know I was ready from over on this end.
+Triggered into deep thought of the many examples of this man whom I have stumbled across in my life, I mentally shook my hand like a Polaroid picture in the air per Andre 3000's instructions, fervently murmuring "owww" as if I could get her attention to let her know I was ready from over on this end.

-I've heard my aunt talk a million times about raising a strong Black girl with reckless regard for the type of son she is raising—one like her brother and many of the men I've come to know in my life who have been "loved" instead of raised.
+I've heard my aunt talk a million times about raising a strong Black girl with reckless regard for the type of son she is raising—one like her brother and many of the men I've come to know in my life who have been "loved" instead of "raised."

 We raise girls—especially Black girls—in a way that demands they grow up sooner than they should have to and etches the strong Black woman trope into them bankrolling on it making them rather than breaking them.